peterbartha/inkdrop-early-bird-syntax/README.md

 You can use different themes for different parts of the application.

-## Do you want to have full Octopus theme package?
+## Do you want to have the entire Octopus theme package?

 Instal the other theme parts with the following commands: